-From my experience, I can confidently say that startups must follow a structured process to translate their app idea into reality.
+From my experience, I can confidently say that startups must follow a structured process to translate their mobile or web app idea into reality.

 Now there are slight variations in how entrepreneurs go about developing their app and setting up a tech business.
 However, all the successful tech startups have followed most of the following steps in order to build a business out of an idea:

 1. Formulate your app idea with utmost clarity

 It’s possible that you have shared your idea with your friends, some people who might be your potential customers, some investors and all of them liked it.

 However, an idea, when translated into an app, becomes a whole different thing.

 For instance, the idea of having an app for on-demand coffee delivery service targeted at corporate employees might sound appealing.
 But if the app isn’t convenient to use or there is a competitor that is doing it much better than you, the whole idea will collapse.

 Thus, it’s important that you formulate your app idea on paper with actionable insights.
 The following steps will help you gain clarity on your idea:

 Confirm there is a market gap that your app can fill in

 If you are launching a mobile app without identifying the market gap, then there surely will be a gap in your balance sheet.